Back in 2008, Marcus Sheridan found himself on the brink of financial ruin when the market collapsed.

 But, success isn’t free.

-So, in today's economic climate, what does a digital marketing success story look like?
+In today's economic climate, what does a digital marketing success story look like?

-Less than a decade ago, if you were looking for home furnishings, you would visit a local store and speak to a sales representative face-to-face in order to research what you were looking for.
+Less than a decade ago, if you were looking for many products, you would visit a local store and speak to a sales representative face-to-face in order to research what you were looking for.

 On average, 70% of a buying decision is already made before a prospect even talks to a company.
 In other words, they’re looking for answers and researching on their own.

-The home furnishings industry is no different.
+The home furnishings industry, for example, is no different.

-Soon after, they formed their own content marketing team, including a content manager and a videographer, and began working with IMPACT to become the most trusted source of information for people looking for answers to their furniture shopping questions.
+Soon after, they formed their own content marketing team, including a content manager and a videographer, and began working to become the most trusted source of information for people looking for answers to their furniture shopping questions.

 By doing so, La-Z-Boy’s organic traffic is now 2,751% higher than it was before they started with their new strategy and they can attribute over $3 million in revenue in a single quarter to content marketing.